-So there we were, our backs to the wall, facing extinction, perhaps as few as 600 Homo Sapiens left!
-Luckily, these outlying populations found themselves on the southernmost tip of Africa.
+So there we were, 100,000 BC (give or take a few millennia) with our backs to the wall, facing extinction.
+A growing desert, expanding south pushed a new species to the brink.
+As few as 600 Homo Sapiens were left alive.
+But this tiny, surviving population was forced into their own salvation when they found themselves on the southernmost tip of Africa.
 For the first time, humans took up residence beside the sea.
 And now, for the first time, there were oysters to eat.

-This is a seminal moment in human history because when we began to exploit oysters, it was a moment, that altered the course of human history forever.
+This is a seminal moment in human history because when we began to exploit oysters, it was a moment that altered the course of human history forever.
 Fossil records indicate that oysters quickly became an incredibly important part of our diets.
 At first, they allowed us to survive.
 Ultimately, they allowed us to thrive.
 They changed us, for the better, in many ways.
 What occurred in a relatively brief span of time (25,000 - 50,000 years) was a miracle.
-It was a quantum leap in the fitness of Homo Sapiens that occurred.
+A quantum leap in the fitness of Homo Sapiens occurred.
 A population exploded and expanded.
 The questions of how and why that was so and come to be understood follows.

 A MIRACLE PROTEIN

-The Homo Sapiens, who discovered and exploited oysters (and other shellfish) had many (and new) advantages and chances to survive and thrive, than their ancestors of 100,000 years prior.
+The Homo Sapiens, who discovered and exploited oysters (and other shellfish) had many (and new) advantages and chances to survive and thrive, than their ancestors of 100,000 or 20,000 years prior.
 There are many reasons for this.
 First was the cost of this protein versus other protein, at that time.
 Oysters were a “cheap protein”.
 In this case, “cost” refers to the calories extended and casualties experienced in the hunting and gathering of protein.
-Chasing small or medium sized animals or collecting grubs, larvae or eggs in interior Africa was strenuous and dangerous.
-Prior to oysters as a primary protein source human hunters were hunting and gathering mammals, reptiles, birds, grubs, larvae in terrestrial environments.
+Chasing small or medium sized animals reptiles, mammals and birds or collecting roots, nuts, berries, grubs, larvae and eggs in interior Africa was strenuous and dangerous.
+Prior to having oysters as a primary protein source human hunters were hunting and gathering in terrestrial environments.
 This put early humans in competition with and in the company of big cats, venomous snakes and many other dangers.
 But when they moved into caves on the sea coast, things changed.

-Why would they hunt in the hills and valleys above and behind them when they could more easily look to the sea for oysters when the tide went out?
+Why would they hunt and gather exclusively in the hills and valleys above and behind them when they could more easily look to the sea for oysters when the tide went out?
 Hunting on land, for meat, was much more expensive.
 Danger literally surrounded you.
 This was not the case by the sea.
-Inland hunting took many more calories, hours and, inevitably, many of the ttest hunters & gatherers of any given group were injured or even eaten in the process.
-As a source of protein oysters were easier, safer and faster way to eat better.
+Terrestrial hunting took many more calories, hours and, inevitably, many of the fittest hunters & gatherers of any given group were injured or even eaten in the process.
+As a source of protein oysters were a far easier, safer and faster way to eat better.

 Oysters were everywhere and just outside their “door”.
 They needed only to walk around and collect them.
 Few, if any, predators were present and none were competing with them for this protein.
-Humans opened oysters with crude tools and re.
-They consumed them in massive quantities as fossilized oyster middens have recently revealed.
+Humans easily opened oysters with crude tools and fire.
+They consumed them in massive quantities as fossilized oyster middens in and around these caves have recently revealed.
 They were now getting more protein with a lot less effort and time, with much less danger and fewer casualties.
 Moreover, this protein was better for them (in many ways) than other forms of protein.
-It was more nutritious too.
 The same is true today.

 OYSTERS, THEY DID SOME BODIES GOOD!